TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 ## What is Not Duplicated Method?

-These 2 method are 100 % identical, including spaces.
+These 2 methods are 100 % identical, including spaces.
 Would you consider them duplicated?

 ```php
 public function getName(): string